 - Another variation you can try for this chocolate self-saucing pudding is to add chocolate chips.
 If you add chocolate chips to the cake mix, you will get nice gooey bits of chocolate throughout the pudding when it is finally cooked.
 The sauce will help prevent any of the chocolate from burning.

-This chocolate pudding while isn’t the easiest recipe around it certainly is an incredibly good tasting dessert.
-The best thing about it is that you can feed quite a few people from a single serve.
+While this chocolate pudding isn’t the easiest recipe around, it certainly is an incredibly good tasting dessert.
+The best thing about it is that you can feed quite a few people from a single-serve.

-If you have any feedback or variations on this chocolate self-saucing pudding recipe that you would like to share, then please drop us a comment below!
+If you have any feedback or variations on this chocolate self-saucing pudding recipe that you would like to share, then please leave us a comment below.